postman-open-technologies/linting-rules/_rules/info-contact-url.md

 ---
 info-contact-url:
-  description: Should have a contact url.
+  description:  API must have a contact url available.
   given: $.info.contact
   severity: error
   then: